What is Kubernetes Architecture? A Complete Guide

-What is Kubernetes Architecture?
+What is Kubernetes

 Kubernetes was first released in 2014.
 Since then, its adoption has grown phenomenally and continues to grow steadily.
 Now, it has become the de facto container orchestration platform of choice for organizations across the world.

 In this blog post, we will take a closer look at the components that make up a Kubernetes cluster, which is the foundation of Kubernetes.
+This will help you understand Kubernetes better.
+If you're not familiar with Kubernetes basics you could check out our beginners guide.

 Stay on Top of Kubernetes Best Practices & Trends

-Nodes in a K8s Cluster
+Nodes in Kubernetes Cluster

 A Kubernetes cluster provides the platform to deploy & host containers.
 It is made up of nodes (physical or virtual machines), which are of two distinct types: the control plane node and the worker nodes.